 the creation of the first anti-virus software, "Reaper," which was designed to hunt down and delete Creeper — marking the beginning of digital defense in computing history.

-- A computer virus is a malware program that, when executed,
+- A computer virusescomputer virus is a type of malicious software (malware) that, once

-- Pretty Good Privacy (PGP), is an e-mail encryption program created by
+- Pretty Good Privacy (PGP) is an email encryption program created by Phil Zimmermann

 - In 1980, IBM introduced the first portable 1-gigabyte hard disk drive as part of its 3380 series — a groundbreaking advancement in data storage despite its massive scale and cost.
 Weighing approximately 550 pounds and